Triage of the Gaia DR3 astrometric orbits. I. A sample of binaries with probable compact companions: Summary and Discussion

 As pointed out above, the most striking feature of Figures~\ref{fig:co_Pm} is the concentration of the binaries in a period range of about $400$--$1000$ days.
-One needs to check whether this results from an observational bias, as the longer the period, the larger the semi-major axis is.
+One needs to check whether this results from an observational bias, as the longer the period, the larger the semi-major axis is \citep[see, for example, the discussion by][]{penoyre22}.
 Similarly, the figures suggest that upper envelopes of the NS distributions with larger mass and eccentricity for orbits with longer periods have surfaced.
 If this is not another result of an observational bias, it could be the result of the natal kicks discussed above, which might produce statistical dependence between the resulting period and the NS mass and orbital eccentricity \citep{hills83,brandt95,kalogera96, dewi05}.

-The mass distribution of the WD and NS class-III sample is presented in Figure~\ref{fig:hist_m2} (also see figure 36 of \textit{NSS}).
-The advantage of a sample of astrometric binaries with compact companions is the ability to dynamically derive the secondary mass of each binary, which depends only on the primary and orbital elements, provided the secondary is non-luminous.
+The mass distribution of the WD and NS class-III sample is presented in Figure~\ref{fig:hist_m2} (also see figure 36 of \citetalias{NSS}).
+The advantage of a sample of astrometric binaries with compact companions is the ability to dynamically derive the secondary mass of each binary, which depends only on the primary mass and orbital elements, provided the secondary is non-luminous.
 The derived masses of WD, for example, do not depend on evolutionary tracks nor on spectral analysis \citep[e.g.,][]{bergeron19, torres21, fantin21, heintz22}.

-The secondary-mass histogram presents a sharp peak at ${\sim}0.6\,\solarmass$, with a width of $\sim 0.1\,\solarmass$, similar to the peak found in the distribution of the white dwarf in the solar neighbourhood by \citet{tremblay16} and \citet[][]{hollands18}.
-We, therefore, can assume that the peak of Figure~\ref{fig:hist_m2} does reflect the masses of a large sample of white-dwarf secondaries (see also \textit{NSS}).
+The secondary-mass histogram presents a sharp peak at ${\sim}0.6\,\solarmass$, with a width of $\sim 0.1\,\solarmass$, similar to the peak found in the distribution of the WD in the solar neighbourhood by \citet{tremblay16} and \citet[][]{hollands18}.
+We, therefore, can assume that the peak of Figure~\ref{fig:hist_m2} does reflect the masses of a large sample of WD secondaries (see also \citetalias{NSS}).
 It seems as if the WD distribution reported by \citet[][]{hollands18} is wider than the one of Figure~\ref{fig:hist_m2}.
-One might wonder if this is because of the more precise determination of the white-dwarf companion mass by dynamical techniques.
+One might wonder if this is because of the more precise determination of the WD companion mass by dynamical techniques.
 In any case, it is also possible that the proximity of the companion through the last evolutionary phases leading to the production of WDs might modify the mass of the end product \citep[e.g.,][]{toonen14}.